ellerbrock/talis.github.io/topics/source-control.md

 {% highlight bash %}
 Summarize changes in around 50 characters or less.

-Include the Jira ticket number (followed by a colon) at the beginning of the summary line e.g. `TENT-1390:`.
+Include the issue tracker ticket number (followed by a colon) at the beginning of the summary line e.g. `ABC-1390:`.
+Use the imperative mood, explain what applying the commit will do, not what you did. i.e. "Fix bug XYZ".

 More detailed explanatory text, if necessary.
-Wrap it to 72 characters or so.
+Wrap it to 72 characters (this is because git log adds a padding of 4 blank spaces) when it formats messages[^6].

 In some contexts, the first line is treated as the subject of the commit and the rest of the text as the body.
 The blank line separating the summary from the body is critical (unless you omit the body entirely); various tools like `log`, `shortlog`